Looking for the Free Community Support Group?

 When it comes to eating for CKD, the first thing we usually do is find recipes.
 That's perfectly fine as long as you are sure the recipes you are using are not supplying too much or too little of those nutrients you need to monitor.

-I always bring to people's attention (cos we learned the hard way) that most recipes out there are geared for stage 3, and within stage 3, there is a considerable gap between upper 3A and lower 3B.
-Therefore, we need to make sure the recipes we choose fit us.
+Most recipes out there are geared for stage 3, and you stage 3-ers aren't off the hook!
+Within stage 3, there is a considerable gap between upper 3A and lower 3B.
+Therefore, the nutritional requirements are completely different.

 I'm not saying this to worry you; I want to inform you that things aren't as easy as finding recipes, but it's where we start!